equalitie/botbanger/README.md

 =============
 Once you have created a Learn2ban model pickle place it in the directory Botbanger/src/conf and edit the botbanger.conf file giving it the name of the pickled model.

+To run Botbanger in conjunction with Swabber you must set the Swabber listening port to 22622 on localhost.

 Running
 =======

+To run Botbanger simply execute the following

+python src/logfetcher.py

 This project forms part of the [Deflect](https://deflect.ca) project.